QianhuiWan/MethylationArray_Placenta/README.md

 * Different types of unwanted probes (including detection P>0.01, BeadCount<3 in 95% samples, cross-reactive probes, probes related with SNPs, and probes on X, Y chromosomes) were filtered

-* Background noise and dye bias were corrected using `preprocessENmix` package.
+* Background noise and dye bias were corrected using `preprocessENmix` function from `ENmix` package.

 * Normalisation and batch correction for data sets